-GIM International is part of Geomares Publishing, an international publisher of specialised trade information.
+GIM International is part of Geomares Education, an international publisher of specialised trade information.
 Our activities are specifically focused on geomatics, hydrography, marine navigation and related industries.
-Geomares Publishing offers innovative and state-of-the-art business-to-business products, both in print and online, to industry professionals worldwide.
+Geomares Education offers innovative and state-of-the-art business-to-business products, both in print and online, to industry professionals worldwide.

 Author: Huibert-Jan Lekkerkerk